rfkyalf/rfkyalf/README.md

 **`Frontend Developer`**

-Hi!
-I am Rifky Alfarez, an 8th semester student majoring in Informatics.
-I have a big interest in frontend development and currently focusing on React.js and Next.js.
-Besides that, I also have a basic understanding of Node.js, Express.js, and Prisma.'
+Graduated from Informatics of Siliwangi University with a deep interest in web development.
+Skilled and experienced in designing, developing, and testing websites using modern technologies such as Next.js and React.js.

    <p align="left">
       <a href="https://github.com/rfkyalf?tab=followers">